 Knowing what I didn’t know at the time, I had imagined that by him acquiring a Priority Pass card, that it would give him an opportunity to enter a lounge before his flight.
 But it never really occurred to me that I’ve never seen any flight crew members in uniform at the many lounges I’ve visited.
 Sure enough, my friend did state that those in uniforms are prevented from being in the lounge.
 It’s frowned upon.

 I inquired about this as well from a Facebook travel page and the feedback I received from those in the industry or knew people in the airline industry that they were told not to go in the lounge while in uniform or on duty.
 Lounge access in her case was used whenever she’s not working or on vacation.
 Plus, since flight crews who are flying or working do not get a printed boarding pass, this prevents them from being allowed to enter the lounges.
+In fact, in early 2023, Delta banned all employees from using Delta Sky Clubs, even if they otherwise had access.

 The next time I travel, I will observe for myself if there are flight crew members in uniform hanging out at the lounge.
 After hearing and reading what I’ve read though, I doubt I’d see a bunch of them at the lounge.